 Success in our key export markets is also a strong barometer for stallions, especially in the yearling sale ring.
 Showcasing's southern hemisphere progeny stats see him with 14 from 23 in Australia (61%), 4 from 6 in Hong Kong (67%) and a staggering 21 from 27 in Singapore (78%).
 With five fillies recently sold to Australia - La Mouline (G3 performer), So Far Sokool (stakes performer), Showmeyamoneyhoney (Karaka Million runner-up, G2 performer), We Belong (one start, one win), Presentatie (five-time winner) - and Singapore Group winners BE BEE (G2 Golden Horseshoe) and MR HANKS (G3 Juvenile Championship) under his belt, there is every reason for the demand for Showcasing's progeny in these markets to continue.

-SHOWCASING'S ability to upgrade his mares, the fact that he can get an early horse that trains on, and given he has served over 330 mares in his last three seasons, New Zealand broodmare owners should have every confidence to use SHOWCASING in 2017.
+SHOWCASING'S ability to upgrade his mares, the fact that he can get an early horse that trains on, and given he has served over 330 mares in his last three seasons, New Zealand broodmare owners should have every confidence to use SHOWCASING in 2017 and beyond.